HEmile/hemile.github.io/_posts/2025-10-17-academic-obsidian.md

 - `control + I`: Navigate forward
 - `cmd + J`: Hide/show left sidebar
 - `cmd + K`: Hide/show right sidebar

+## Other types of notes
+- `#source/dataset`: Notes about datasets and benchmarks.
+- `#method`: Within AI, we often compare specific methods at their performance.
+Many papers introduce a method.
+It is a waste to have separate notes for the paper and the concept it introduces.
+So this is a type I actually rarely use, and only for very established methods.
+- `#method/tool` and `#method/library`: Notes about tools and libraries that can be used in academic research.
+- `#concept/problem`: Notes about open problems that are studied in the field.
+- `#venue/conference`: Notes about conferences and journals (`#venue/journal`).
+- `#institution`: Notes about institutions like universities or companies.